Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 While you should have no trouble offsetting the remaining $150 of the fee with the Reserve’s massive earning potential, the card’s primary rental car coverage should be easily worth that much to anyone regularly renting cars.

-The American Express Platinum has a $550 annual fee, but apply your $200 Uber credit (doled out in up to $15 monthly increments and up to $35 in December) and you’re down to $350.
+The Platinum Card® from American Express has a $550 annual fee, but apply your $200 Uber credit (doled out in up to $15 monthly increments and up to $35 in December) and you’re down to $350.
 The Platinum’s $200 airline fee credit isn’t anywhere near as easy to use as the Reserve’s $300 travel credit, but once you choose an airline to apply it to, it’ll go quickly.
 I use mine on JetBlue Even More Space seats.

 So again we arrive at a $150 remainder.
 While the annual fee of the Platinum starts $100 higher, I’d argue this card does an even better job of canceling it out before you even start thinking about points.
 The Platinum also brings with it TSA Pre✓/Global Entry and Priority Pass, but adds Centurion Lounges, Delta Sky Clubs, and Airspace Lounges, which equates to the best lounge access of any credit card.